zhgoh/ze2d/README.md

 An [OpenFL](https://github.com/openfl/openfl) entity/component system game framework for [Haxe](http://haxe.org/).

 # Purpose
-Aims to create a simple and working proof of concept engine for easy usage for creating games in flash/haxe/openfl context.
+Aims to create a simple and working proof of concept engine for easy usage for creating games for Flash/HTML5/Windows.

 # What works currently?
 * Component Entity System?